ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-5-1.md

-Chapter 4: Setting Goals for Learning and Development: The Importance of Goal Setting for Learning and Development
+The Importance of Goal Setting for Learning and Development
 ==================================================================================================================

 Goal setting is a crucial aspect of the lifelong learning process.
 It provides individuals with a clear direction and purpose, helps prioritize time and resources, and enables them to measure their progress towards personal and professional development.